 Laurel Falls Trail

-Laurel Falls Trail is a very heavily trafficked trail out to Laural Falls.
+Laurel Falls Trail is a heavily trafficked trail out to Laural Falls.
 The trail is out and back, and is 2.4 mile out and back trail.
-Located near Gatlinburg, Tennessee, the trail features a waterfall and is good for hikers of all skill levels and is a very popular family hiking trail.
+Near Gatlinburg, Tennessee, the trail features a waterfall and is good for hikers of all skill levels and is a very popular family hiking trail.

-Laurel Falls is probably the single most popular destinations in the park due to it's close proximity to Gatlinburg, its easy difficulty, and due to it being paved.
-The trail is particularly busy on weekends and on weekdays during the summer.
-The parking area is often full, with people parking along side the road.
+Laurel Falls is probably the single most popular destinations in the park due to its proximity to Gatlinburg, its easy difficulty, and due to it being paved.
+The trail is busy on weekends and on weekdays during the summer.
+The parking area is often full, with people parking alongside the road.

 Kephart Prong Trail